1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 • The ins and outs of temptation

 Study how Daniel in Daniel 1 resisted temptation.
-He withstood pressure (1:1-7), determined to act according to conviction (1:8), and wisely lived out his life (1:8-13).
-God has designed the believer to be an overcomer.
+He withstood pressure (1:1-7), was determined to act according to conviction (1:8), and wisely managed his life (1:8-13).
+God designed the believer to be an overcomer.

 “No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, that you may be able to endure it.”
 (1 Corinthians 10:13).

 Joshua 1:6-8 provides an excellent place to start studying biblical meditation.
-Psalm 1 is also great for depicting the life of the one who meditates on the Word of the Lord.
-Consider the unpleasant results of those who neglect to meditate.
+Psalm 1 is also great for illustrating the life of someone who meditates on the Word of the Lord.
+Consider the negative results of those who neglect to meditate.

-We need to start making significant lifestyle changes to combat the world.
-I was around 13 when I became a Christian.
+We need to start making significant lifestyle changes to address the world's issues.
+I was about 13 when I became a Christian.
 I had many fears and troubles, but I loved God’s Word.
-I went down to the beach to evangelize.
+I went to the beach to evangelize.
 In high school, I went door to door, talking to people about Christ.
 Yes, I played on the chess team during high school, but do you know I also went to school early to participate in a student-led prayer meeting?
 What limits you?
 We all have our unique places in this world to shine for Jesus.

-If your father said he would buy you a new car for graduation, would you go and buy that fancy car you wanted?
-Or would you buy a second-hand car for several thousand dollars and use some money to feed the poor?
+If your father said he would buy you a new car for graduation, would you go and purchase that fancy car you wanted?
+Or would you choose a used car for a few thousand dollars and allocate some money to help the poor?
+My heart aches because our young Christians are compared to wearing diapers.
+The world devours our young people because they are unaware of the battle they face.

 Summary